MichalGow/patch_overview/readme.md

+# Drupal 8 Patch Overview module

-This module is intended for Drush 9 on Drupal 8 (Symfony 3).
-It adds a command patch:show (patchs) into Drush, which gives an overview (status) of all the patches added via Composer (cweagans/composer-patches plugin).
+This module adds command patch:show (patchs) into Drush 9 on Drupal 8 (Symfony 3).

+The command gives an overview (status) of all the patches added via Composer (cweagans/composer-patches plugin).

 A patch can have status: